-ACC Basketball Preview And Prediction: Orange Among Teams Despperate For Wins
+ACC Basketball Preview And Prediction: Orange Among Teams Desperate For Wins

 Louisville (22-5, 10-4) at North Carolina (23-5, 11-3), 9:00 p.m.
 ET TV: ESPN

 This game will go a long way in determining the seeding for the upcoming conference tournament.
-North Carolina currently holds a one-game lead over Louisville and Duke in the conference standings.
+North Carolina currently holds a one game lead over Louisville and Duke in the conference standings.

 UNC has won two straight and is 4-1 in the last five.
 The Tar Heels are a dangerous team that ranks among the highest scoring teams in the nation and can tighten up defensively when needed.
 The Tar Heels can score inside with Isaiah Hicks and Kennedy Meeks as well as outside with Joel Berry II along with Justin Jackson.
-Junior forward Theo Pinson may be the key, the Tar Heels are 8-1 in games he has played.
+Junior forward Theo Pinson may be the key, as the Tar Heels are 8-1 in games he has played.

 On-court Versatility✅